tsobe/lobiani/README.md

 # Domain model
 Disclaimer: I don't have a practical experience in the eCommerce domain, so model described here may seem utterly inadequate.
-However for the sake of this exercise (despite of DDD being one of the primary focus), I hope that something will work out from it
+However, for the sake of this exercise (despite DDD being one of the primary focus), I hope that something will work out.

 ## Bounded contexts
 - Inventory - managing stock levels
 - Marketing - describing and presenting products to sell
-- Sales - dealing with pricing rules and the overall shopping experience
+- Sales - dealing with pricing rules, and the overall shopping experience
 - Billing - charging customers to execute the orders
 - Shipping - delivering orders to customers
 - Personalization - recommending products to customers